fortunejuggle/src/docs/lpic2.210.3.md

         "uid=hricard,ou=sales,ou=people,dc=example,dc=com"

-This command authenticates user orcladmin to the directory myhost, using the password welcome.
+This command authenticates user orcladmin to the directory at myhost, using the password welcome.
 Then it deletes the entry "uid=hricard,ou=sales,ou=people,dc=example,dc=com".